Ananya102005/MAEVE/README.md

 # MAEVE
-she who intoxicates" or "the bringer of great joy
+She who intoxicates and the bringer of great joy

 ## Table of Contents
 1. [Introduction](#introduction)